orbs-network/pbft-typescript/README.md

 ## To do

-- [ ] Remove node types from the tests
+- [V] Remove node types from the tests
 - [ ] implement new-view
 - [ ] How do we generate a new block?
 - [ ] missing protection against byzantine attacks with wrong term/view